-The Audit Committee's Report to the Shareholders, which follows, was approved and adopted by the Committee on March 16, 2017.
+The Audit Committee's Report to the Shareholders, which follows, was approved and adopted by the Committee on March 7, 2019.

 Management is responsible for the establishment and maintenance of the Company's internal controls over financial reporting, assessing the effectiveness of those internal controls over financial reporting, maintaining the financial reporting process to ensure the accuracy and integrity of the Company's consolidated financial statements, and compliance with laws and regulations and ethical business standards.
-The independent registered accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with generally accepted auditing standards and the Company's internal controls over financial reporting, expressing an opinion as to the conformity of the Company's consolidated financial statements with U.S. generally accepted accounting principles.
+The independent registered accounting firm is responsible for performing an independent audit of the Company's consolidated financial statements in accordance with generally accepted auditing standards and the Company's internal controls over financial reporting, expressing an opinion as to the conformity of the Company's consolidated financial statements with U.S. generally accepted accounting principles and expressing an opinion as to the effectiveness of the Company's internal control over financial reporting.